rustviz/rustviz-tutorial/src/borrowing.md

 ## Non-Lexical Lifetimes

 Above, we use the phrase "live borrow".
 A borrow is *live* if it is in scope and there remain future uses of the borrow.
-A borrow dies once as soon it is no longer needed.
+A borrow dies as soon it is no longer needed.
 So the following code works, even though there are two mutable borrows in the same scope:

 <div class="flex-container vis_block" style="position:relative; margin-left:-75px; margin-right:-75px; display: flex;">
   <object type="image/svg+xml" class="nll_lexical_scope_different code_panel" data="assets/modified_examples/nll_lexical_scope_different/vis_code.svg"></object>